UK Millionaire Maker - How it Works

 How the codes are generated

-For every line of EuroMillions numbers sold in the UK, a unique serial code is generated in the format of the UK Millionaire Maker number consisting of four letters and five numbers.
-The codes start with H, J, M, T, V, X and Z and are also entered into the European Millionaire Maker draw whenever that game is played.
+For every line of EuroMillions numbers sold in the UK, a unique serial code is generated in the format of the UK Millionaire Maker number.
+These consist of four letters and five numbers, starting with H, J, M, T, V, X and Z and are also entered into the European Millionaire Maker draw whenever that game is played.

 UK Millionaire Maker numbers are only valid for one draw, except where a ticket has been purchased for multiple draws, with players able to buy entries for up to four consecutive weeks in advance.
 As the system recognises an entry for multiple draws, the UK Millionaire Maker code generated for those draws will be included in all of the draws covered by the ticket.
+This explains how sometimes the two winning codes for a draw can bear different middle letters, as the winner(s) may have bought a multi-draw ticket at an earlier date.
 However, Direct Debit players have a brand new UK Millionaire Maker code generated for each draw into which they are entered.

 How the winning code is selected